Course Title: Research and apply graphic design techniques

 On Time Submission and Impact of Late Submission

 On time submission is an important factor in your assessment.
 Employability skills are embedded in all courses and these include Planning & Organising and Self-management.
-For this reason, late work impacts on your overall grade for each assessment task.
+For this reason, late work impacts on your competency assessment.

 Course Overview: Access Course Overview